devdumpling/pokenext/README.md

 # pokenext

-`PokeNext` is a simple educational project aimed to highlight the advantages and challenges of data-fetching in a Next.js (app router) + GraphQL environment.
+`PokeNext` is a simple educational/POC project aimed to highlight the advantages and challenges of data-fetching in a Next.js (app router) + GraphQL environment.

 In order to do this, I've built three versions of the same app: